bparanj/crystal/electronics/experiments/queue/voltage-regulator.md

 Yes, you can design a simple experiment in Tinkercad to demonstrate the voltage regulation properties of a Zener diode.
 Here’s how to set it up:

+PENDING

+Is voltage regulator and stabilizer the same?

 ### Objective

 Show how a Zener diode can regulate voltage by clamping it to a specific value in reverse bias, commonly used in voltage regulation applications.